nomistic/operi/README.md

 #OPERI - Open Periodical Publishing Platform

 This software is designed to provide a simple method of publishing Open Access periodicals.
-It includes a customizable display, as well as options for rich metadata.
+It handles PDF copies of journal articles, and includes a customizable display, as well as options for rich metadata, and searching by title, author, and controlled subjects.

 ##Requirements